ObsidianToAnki/Obsidian_to_Anki/README.md

 7. With Anki running in the background, load the plugin.
 This will generate the plugin settings.

 You shouldn't need Anki running to load Obsidian in the future, though of course you will need it for using the plugin!

+To use the plugin, look for an Anki icon on your ribbon (the place where buttons such as 'open Graph view' and 'open Quick Switcher' are).

 ### Python script users
 3. Install the latest version of [Python](https://www.python.org/downloads/).